jumxglhf/jumxglhf.github.io/_pages/about.md

 My research interest lies in graph machine learning and natural language processing.
 Specifically, for graph machine learning, I am working on semi-supervised and self-supervised node representation learning via graph neural networks.
 And for natural language processing, I am exploring augmenting langauge models with structured knowledge for various language generation tasks such as open-domain question answering.

+P.S.
+I am actively look for research scientist intern for Summer 2023.
+If you are interested in hosting me, please send me an email and we can have a talk!
 News
 ======